Huffington Graduate Fellow, MSFS

 Bunker Graduate Fellow, MA in Global Human Development

-Anna Khandros is a second-year Global Human Development candidate, and is pursuing a certificate in Refugees and Humanitarian Emergencies.
-Her research for ISD will examine the relationship between development, diplomacy, and American military assistance in the context of the ongoing conflict in Eastern Ukraine, and assess whether US foreign policy advances the development needs of Ukrainian citizens.
+Anna Khandros is a second-year Master's candidate in the Global Human Development program and is pursuing a certificate in Refugees and Humanitarian Emergencies.
+Her research for ISD will examine Ukraine's reintegration strategy for the Donbas region, as well as how American diplomacy and development actors are supporting reintegration efforts.
 Originally from Kyiv, Anna worked in Ukraine prior to joining the School of Foreign Service.
 She is also a Returned Peace Corps Volunteer (Morocco) and Fulbright English Teaching Assistant (Tajikistan).
-In 2018, she served as an ISD research assistant.
-She received her BA in politics, cum laude, from Brandeis University, with minors in legal studies and peace, conflict, and coexistence studies.
+Anna received her BA in Politics from Brandeis University, with minors in Legal Studies and Peace, Conflict, and Coexistence studies.
+In 2018, she served as an ISD Research Assistant.

 Dulles Graduate Fellow, MA in Security Studies